-Marital Settlement Agreements vs Stipulated Judgments
+Marital Settlement Agreements vs Stipulated Judgments: What You Need to Know

 The terms by which spouses in California divorce and go their separate ways are critical to their futures.